 Cast Polymer tubs are made from a variety of materials.
 Crushed limestone mixed with resin and crushed natural volcanic ash finished with Gelcoat are popular (see Victoria Albert).
 Onyx is another and was used extensively in Mission Viejo, Lake Forest, and Irvine during the 1960’s, 1970’s, and early 1980’s.

 These bathtubs are durable, retain heat well, and available in many colors, styles, and materials.
 Many have natural-looking colors.
 You can repair the finish.
 These bathtubs come in a variety of shapes and sizes.

-The only downside is that these tubs can be heavy (requiring additional structural support for wood floors), require a lot of water, and they are relatively expensive.
+The only downside is that these tubs can be heavy (requiring additional structural support for wood floors).
+They also require a lot of water and they are relatively expensive.
 Some have long lead times to get.
 These tubs are for those looking for an elegant bathing experience while enjoying natural beauty.
-It’s common for these tubs to come in freestanding, drop in, and basin styles with jet bath, air bath, air/jet bath, and 2-person configurations.
+It’s common for these tubs to come in freestanding, drop in, and basin styles.
+They are available as a jet bath, air bath, air/jet bath, and 2-person configurations.
 If you’re looking for a soothing individual or romantic couple bathing experience with comfort, these are the tubs for you.

 The residential Victoria Albert Warranty is a full 25 years.